teltek/PumukitLmsBundle/Resources/doc/LTI.md

 This LTI integration is based on the LTI 1.3 and use deep linking to connect the LMS platform with PuMuKIT.

 Its necessary LTI Advantage to use this integration.

+## FAQ

+### ERROR: Consumer key is incorrect

+PuMuKIT saves de LTIClient info in the database when LMS register the tool.
+If you have this error, you can remove the LTIClient info from the database and register the tool again.